stride3d/stride-docs/en/diagnostics/STRDIAG002.md

 # Diagnostics Warning STRDIAG002

-> The 'DataMemberMode.Content' is not valid for the member '{0}'.
+> The `DataMemberMode.Content` is not valid for the member '{0}'.
-> Only mutable reference types are supported for 'DataMemberMode.Content' Mode members.
+> Only mutable reference types are supported for `DataMemberMode.Content` Mode members.

 ## Explanation

-The Content Mode mutates the object which is currently in the member.
+The [DataMemberMode.Content](xref:Stride.Core.DataMemberMode) mutates the object which is currently in the member.
-As this is not possible with the current Serializers, only mutable Types are supported for Content Mode.
+As this is not possible with the current serializers, only mutable types are supported for `DataMemberMode.Content`.
 Immutable types in this context are none reference types and string.

 ## Example